openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       console.log(c.fullName) // output: 'Doe John'
       c.fullName = "new name" // compile-time error, as setter is not defined

-A :index:`compile-time error` occurs if an accessor is used in form of a function or a method call.
+A :index:`compile-time error` occurs if an accessor is used in the form of a function or a method call.

 |